wsatchmo/LIRI_Bot/README.md

 #### Language Interpretation and Recognition Interface

 LIRI is a Node-based app which when run will inquire via terminal what the user would like to search for, then responds with data about the chosen input.
-It utilizes three API's -
+It utilizes three API's to print information (to both the terminal and to the given file named **output.txt**) about the user's input.
+These API's are -
 ###### BandsInTown
 ###### Spotify
 ###### OMDB
-- to print information (to both the terminal and to the given file named **output.txt**) about the user's input.

 ```diff
 # An Example #
 ```
-When a user runs *node liri.js* in their terminal, LIRI will ask **What would you like to search?** The user is given three options: **Songs**, **Bands**, and **Movies**, and is able to select any combination of the three.
+When a user runs '*node liri.js*' in their terminal, LIRI will query **What would you like to search?** The user is given three options: **Songs**, **Bands**, and **Movies**, and is able to select any combination of the three.

 Provided at least one is chosen, the user is then prompted for a search.
 They may type anything in this field.
 If their query is matched by any of the chosen search options, data is then printed to the console and to the **output.txt** file.

-So if a user selects **Movies**, then searches '8 Mile,' they will receive data about the film including Genre, Ratins, and a shot Plot Summary.
+So if a user selects **Movies**, then searches '8 Mile,' they will receive data about the film including Genre, Ratings, and a short Plot Summary.

 ```diff
 + Resources Used +
 ```
-###### Inquirer - For Querying a user for input
+###### Inquirer - For Querying users for input
 ###### Moment - To reformat dates
 ###### AXIOS - For handling API objects
 ###### File System (fs) - To print to 'output.txt'